laulilaura/laulilaura/README.md

 🌳 June and Jully 2023 - The dendrochronology researchers at the University of Liège, in collaboration with the Royal Institute for Artistic Heritage in Brussels, would like to create an application to meet their needs.
 I spent 9 weeks doing an internship at the University of Liège to work on this project, called Deep In Heritage.
 I joined a team of three developers to design and implement an interoperable database and an accessible interface for performing actions on dendrochronological data.

+🌐 September 2023 to August 2024 - Fullstack Developer on a professional training contract at Sopra Steria.
+Evolutive maintenance of a Java Spring - Angular application for the customer Orange

 🔁 I remain open to any proposal regarding my training.
 Feel free to reach me out via email or LinkedIn : laurabenaiton@gmail.com